dotnetthailand/dotnetthailand.github.io/content/web-frameworks/orchard-core-cms/create-a-custom-orchard-core-cms-theme.md

   </body>
   </html>
   ```
-- `Layout.cshtml` is the main document of our theme which contains header, body and footer.
+- *Please note that `Layout.cshtml` is the main document of our theme which contains header, body and footer*.
-- Add `Views/_ViewImports.cshtml` file and add the following content to it.
+- Add `_ViewImports.cshtml` file inside the `Views` folder and add the following content to it.
   ```html
   @inherits OrchardCore.DisplayManagement.Razor.RazorPage<TModel>
   @addTagHelper *, Microsoft.AspNetCore.Mvc.TagHelpers